torchbox/eslint-config-torchbox/README.md

 The TypeScript configuration uses the same rules as the base configuration, with two exceptions:

 - Rules which will be checked by the TypeScript compiler anyway are disabled.
-- Rules which would work differently for TypeScript code have been replaced by their [@typescript-eslint](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/eslint-plugin), where this is possible without requiring type checking as part of linting (see [Design decisions](#design-decisions)).
+- Rules which would work differently for TypeScript code have been replaced by their [@typescript-eslint](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/eslint-plugin) counterparts, where this is possible without requiring type checking as part of linting (see [Design decisions](#design-decisions)).

 This configuration can be used as-is even for mixed or JavaScript-only projects, but does require the `typescript` package to be installed.